Observational Constraints and Preheating in Cuscuton Inflation: Preheating

+Nevertheless, a sufficient broad parametric resonance could be achieved if $q$ is initially large.
 Consider the case where the expansion of space is taken into account.
 Let's take only the first model and we see that the equation of motion for the scalar matter fields, Eq.~(\ref{Pot2111}), can still be written in the form of a simple harmonic oscillator with a time varying frequency.
 Using the the same technique of performing Fourier transformation and taking $Y_{k}(t) = a(t)^{3/2}\chi_{k}(t)$, we have

 where a time dependent frequency of $Y_{k}(t)$ in this case is given by

 It is clear that the above equation is not the Hill's equation anymore.
 To quantify the evolution of particular comoving modes, the effects of the space expansion on particle production can be traced by considering the flow lines to the Floquet chart \cite{Zlatev:1997vd}.
 Note that in the matter-dominated background with $U(\phi)= m_{\phi}^{2} \phi^{2}/2$, and $\Phi\propto a^{-3/2},\,k\propto a^{-1}$ and $3H^{2}=-2{\dot H}$, the last two terms cancel.
 A given comoving mode $k$ flows along $\Phi\sim k^{3/2}_{phys}\equiv (k/a)^{3/2}$ curve in $k_{phys}-\Phi$ plane, see for example \cite{Zlatev:1997vd}.